citp/privacy-policy-historical/a/ad/ade/adelaidemetro.com.au.md

-> *The following text is extracted and transformed from the adelaidemetro.com.au privacy policy that was archived on 2004-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20041209210904id_/http%3A//www.adelaidemetro.com.au/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the adelaidemetro.com.au privacy policy that was archived on 2005-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050615102416id_/http%3A//www.adelaidemetro.com.au/about/privacy.html) for the most accurate reproduction.*

-# Adelaide Metro - About Us
+# Adelaide Metro - About Us - Privacy Statement

-|

 Privacy Statement